Micro-Developer/animehero123/README.md

 * [konieshadow/fooocus-api-anime](https://replicate.com/konieshadow/fooocus-api-anime)
 * [konieshadow/fooocus-api-realistic](https://replicate.com/konieshadow/fooocus-api-realistic)

-I believe this is the easiest way to generate image with Fooocus's power.
+I believe this is the easiehssst way to generate image with Fooocus's power.

 ### Reuse model files from Fooocus
 You can simple copy `config.txt` file from your local Fooocus folder to Fooocus-API's root folder.
 See [Customization](https://github.com/lllyasviel/Fooocus#customization) for details.